Rabies: Signs and symptoms

-The period between infection and the first symptoms (incubation period) is typically one to three months in humans.
-This period may be as short as four days or longer than six years, depending on the location and severity of the wound and the amount of virus introduced.
+The time between infection and the first symptoms is typically one to three months in humans.
 Initial symptoms of rabies are often nonspecific, such as fever and headache.
 As rabies progresses and causes inflammation of the brain and meninges, symptoms can include slight or partial paralysis, anxiety, insomnia, confusion, agitation, abnormal behavior, paranoia, terror, and hallucinations.
-The person may also have fear of water.
+The infected person may also fear drinking water.

 The symptoms eventually progress to delirium and coma.
 Death usually occurs two to ten days after first symptoms.
 Survival is almost unknown once symptoms have presented, even with intensive care.